Echinacea purpurea, E. hybrida, E. paradoxa

-Purplish-rose, 4-5 in. wide flowers with wide petals.
-Petals are briefly held horizontal, then fold back into the classic coneflower shape.
+Purple-rose 4-5 in. flowers.
+Petals are wide and briefly held in a horizontal position, then fold back into classic coneflower shape.
 Flower cones are an attractive golden-orange color.
 Blooms show a range of tones, from soft to deep.
-Plants grow 3-4 ft. tall and are winter hardy to zone 3.
+Plants grow 3-4 ft. tall.
+Winter hardy to zone 3.

 WHITE SWAN Echinacea

 YELLOW CONEFLOWER Echinacea Echinacea paradoxa var. paradoxa

-Yellow coneflower produces 4 in. blooms with prominent, coppery-brown tipped cones and drooping yellow petals.
+Yellow coneflower produces 4 in. flowers with prominent coppery-brown tipped cones, and drooping yellow petals.
 Blooms are long-lasting cut.
 Plants flower from June to September.
-Yellow coneflower is a tough, heat tolerant, easy to grow, 2-3 ft. tall perennial.
+Yellow coneflower is a tough, heat tolerant, easy to grow 2-3 ft. tall perennial.
 Winter hardy to zone 4.
 Seeds may require chilling, instructions included.

 How to Plant Echinacea Seeds

-Plant echinacea: Sow echinacea seed in cell packs or flats, press into soil and cover lightly.
+Sow Echinacea: Sow echinacea seed in cell packs or flats, press into soil and cover lightly.
 Kept at 70°F., germination averages 21-28 days.
 Can direct sow echinacea seeds into prepared seed beds, ⅛ in. deep in groups of 3-4 seeds, spaced 18-24 in. apart.
 Thin to the strongest seedling.
 See Yellow Coneflower for its unique planting instructions.